getfounded/mcp-tool-kit/README.md

 This mounts your local repository into the container, so changes to the code are reflected immediately (for most files).

+## Philosophical Perspective: The Human-AI Cognitive Partnership

+The MCP Tool Kit represents a paradigm shift in how we conceptualize the relationship between human intelligence and AI systems.
+Rather than positioning AI as a mere tool for task automation, this framework establishes a cognitive partnership where human strategic thinking and AI operational capabilities complement each other in profound ways.

+The agentic architecture embodies a transformative vision: AI systems that can independently interpret context, make decisions within bounded parameters, and execute complex sequences of actions—all while maintaining human oversight and strategic direction.
+This represents not merely a technological advance, but a fundamentally new model for human-machine collaboration.

+In this evolving cognitive landscape, the most successful implementations will be those that thoughtfully balance technological potential with human capabilities, creating interfaces that enhance rather than replace human decision-making and creativity.

 ## Troubleshooting

 - **Module not loading**: Check the import path and dependencies
 - **API key errors**: Verify your API keys in the `.env` file
 - **Permission errors**: Check the allowed directories in `MCP_FILESYSTEM_DIRS`
 - **Connection errors**: Ensure the server is running and the port is accessible
+- **Agent not detected**: Verify the agent file is in the correct directory and follows the required format

 ## License